 "When you do anything for others, you should do it 'Fi Sabilillah' with the sole intention of pleasing Allah and not for the gratitude from others."

-At first, I didn't think much of his words, I had heard it before but didn't know how to implement it in my life.
-I thought it made sense, but of course our 'nafs' (ego) hunger for appeasement and approval from others, so I tried it a few times but didn't keep to it.
-Then I started to notice that the times I forgot to make my intention for Allah, I would feel hurt by the lack of gratitude once again, but when I did remember to say Fi Sabilillah, I would find peace in my heart and feel happy to give again.
-Nowadays it has become my sole intention and is contentment enough for me.
+At first, I didn't think much of his words, as I had heard him say it before but didn't know how to implement it in my life.
+I thought it made sense, but of course the 'nafs' (ego) hungers for appeasement and approval from others, so I tried to do it a few times but didn't keep to it.

-“Look at those below you, and don’t look at those above you–for this is better.”
-(Muslim, Tirmidhi, and Ibn Maja).
+“Look at those below you, and don’t look at those above you–for this is better.” - Muslim and Tirmidhi

-Setting my intention to please Allah only and looking at those worse off than myself, has helped me attain peace and comfort during difficult times.
-So try it the next time you contemplate helping someone, such as visiting a sick person, consoling someone, buying a gift for a friend, helping a needy family, seeing to your hubby and children's needs, and say 'Fi Sabilillah' with all your heart.
-If your intentions are pure and you apply it as a part of your life, you will notice your heart fill with contentment inshAllah.
+Setting my intention to please Allah SWT only and looking at those worse off than myself, has helped me attain peace and comfort during difficult times.
+So try it the next time you contemplate helping someone, such as visiting a sick person, consoling someone, buying a gift for a friend, helping a needy family, seeing to your hubby and children's needs etc. Just say 'Fi Sabilillah' and mean it with all your heart and feel the difference!
+If your intentions are pure and you apply it as a part of your life in everything you do, you will notice your heart fill with the contentment of Allah’s Pleasure.